asadali27232/asadali27232/README.md

 As a dedicated and passionate computer science student, I am constantly striving to expand my skills and knowledge in the field.
 My expertise lies in MERN stack web development, React Native mobile development, Machine Learning, and Digital Image Processing.
 I am currently pursuing my interest in data science intending to become a data scientist in the future.
 With a strong foundation in programming, I approach every project with a detail-oriented mindset and a focus on delivering quality results.
 My GitHub profile reflects my experience, creativity, and continuous learning, and I am always excited to collaborate with other like-minded individuals to create innovative solutions.

-- 🔭 I’m currently working on [Digital Image Processing Project](https://github.com/asadali27232/AFD-Detector_DIP-Project) A project including CNN model, a website, and a React native mobile
+- 🔭 I’m currently working on [Final Year Project @COMSATS](https://github.com/asadali27232/FYP) A project submitted in partial fulfilment of the COMSATS University Degree
 - 🌱 I’m currently learning data science and working on personal projects to apply my skills
 - 👯 I’m looking to collaborate on open-source projects related to web or mobile development
 - 💬 Ask me about anything related to MERN stack web development, React Native mobile development, or data science